andresr124/pyfetch/README.md

 # <img width="294" height="92" alt="image" src="https://github.com/user-attachments/assets/1ef69b5c-03a4-4811-a5f5-6e4964c8cd9f" />
 The neofetch alternative that is python-based.
 Displays information about your desktop.
+(Not to be confused with Tyrowin's project which is also called pyfetch.)

 <img width="416" height="190" alt="image" src="https://github.com/user-attachments/assets/bc5700df-407c-4b64-88d9-532c255a59a2" />

 ## What it does